appserver-io/appserver/_docs_1_1/naming-directory.md

 The `@PreDestroy` annotation marks a method as `pre-destroy` lifecycle callback and has to be set at the methods DocBlock.
 The annotation can be used on all `Server-Side Component Types` and doesn't accept any attributes.

+### Pre-Attach Callback (@PreAttach)

+The `@PreAttach` annotation marks a method as `pre-attach` lifecycle callback and has to be set at the methods DocBlock.
+The annotation can be used on `SFSBs` only and doesn't accept any attributes.

+### Post-Detach Callback (@PostDetach)

+The `@PostDetach` annotation marks a method as `post-detach` lifecycle callback and has to be set at the methods DocBlock.
+The annotation can be used on `SFSBs` only and doesn't accept any attributes.

 ### Enterprise Beans (@EnterpriseBean)

 The `@EnterpriseBean` annotation is used to inject components into other components.